salmer/CppDeveloperRoadmap/English/Mythbusters.md

 A highly damaging thesis taking origin from the "Old Guard" or someone born with a keyboard in hand.

 Those who had extensive experience of development in other languages (C, Fortran, Delphi, etc.) and transitioned to C++ are most likely to give this piece of advice.
-Stroustrup wrote this book like a reference, therefore one needs to use it in the appropriate manner, which requires some knowledge of the language.
+Stroustrup wrote this book like a reference ([The C++ Programming Language](https://www.amazon.com/C-Programming-Language-4th/dp/0321563840)), therefore one needs to use it in the appropriate manner, which requires some knowledge of the language.
 Better look at the [Books](Books/Overview.md) section, you'll find books for any level of language proficiency.

 ## Learn C++ using the Standard only